nasa/ow_autonomy/src/plans/README.md

 See the comments inside all the plans for more information.

 1. ReferenceMission1, ReferenceMission2 : models a portion of Sol 0 of the
    Europa Lander reference mission defined by JPL.
-The latter adds simple power fault handling.
+The latter adds simple battery and fault monitoring/handling.

 2. EuropaMission: a variant of the above that includes some additional stubbed mission operations, as well as _checkpointing_, a new and experimental PLEXIL